Changissnz/nu_merchant_principal/README.md

 of morphological characteristic can be fulfilled.
 In a unidirectional flow from the lowest level to the highest level, the influence of effects from the model would be from the lowest level.
-Despite the level of non-deterministic output from the model that is an open framework, there would be no output without the lowest level.
+Despite whatever level of non-deterministic output from the model that is an open framework, there would be no output without the lowest level.
 This statement does assume that there are necessitated co-dependencies shared